Certified lab results from

 Numerous varieties of clawless spiny lobsters, e.g., the Common Yabby, are native species in Victoria and New South Wales, Queensland, South Australia, Northern Territory Western Australia.

 We tested for chemical, radiation and heavy metal contaminants.
-Traces of mercury, cadmium and arsenic were detected.
+Traces of mercury, cadmium and arsenic were detected within normal and safe range.

 No warnings indicated.